StetHD/tarifa-book/configurations/index.md

 to your dev environment.

-By default, the **_stage_** environment is configured for hockeyapp deployments (and ad-hoc distribution signing process on ios as well), but you can change that.
+By default, the **_stage_** environment is configured for hockeyapp deployments (and ad-hoc distribution signing process on ios as well) and the **_prod_** one is configured for release and signing process, but you can change that.

 These configurations are just naming conventions.
 You can add any configuration you need and each one allows you to build a unique application.